Obi-Wan-Pierogi/AssignmentMangementSystem/README.md

 * `GET /api/assignment/{title}`: Retrieves a single assignment by its title.
 * `POST /api/assignment`: Creates a new assignment.
 The request body should contain a JSON object with `title`, `description`, `priority`, `dueDate`, and `notes`.
 * `DELETE /api/assignment/{title}`: Deletes an assignment by its title.
+* `PUT /api/assignment/{title}` : Updates an existing assignment.
+The request body should contain the new title and description.

 ---